How Do I Register for VAT?

 Register for VAT via post

-Though most businesses complete VAT registration through a simple online process, you can also register by post using a paper form.
-This information will need to be sent using a VAT1 form.
+Though most businesses complete their VAT registration online, you can also register by post using a paper VAT1 form.
+Postal registration is a requirement (i.e., no online registration for you) if:

 • You’re applying for a registration exception

-• If you’re joining the Agricultural Flat Rate Scheme
+• You’re joining the Agricultural Flat Rate Scheme

 • You need to register multiple business units or divisions under different VAT numbers